DigitalVS/GAD/README.md

 # GAD - Galaksija Debugger

-GAD is a debugging application for retro computer [Galaksija](https://en.wikipedia.org/wiki/Galaksija_(computer)) written in Z80 assembly language.
+GAD is a debugging application for retro computer [Galaksija](https://en.wikipedia.org/wiki/Galaksija_(computer)) (Galaxy) written in Z80 assembly language.
 It is aimed to help with developing other assembly language programs.

 Minimum system requirements are Galaksija with built-in ROM A and ROM B (sometimes referred also as ROM 1 and ROM 2) and some RAM memory expansion.
 Classical 6 KB RAM Galaksija is technically capable of loading GAD but doesn't have any memory left for debugged program.